ISI-apex/casper-utils/README.md

 existing Prefix and pulling new commits to `casper-utils`repo are unrelated operations.

+There are three steps to the update, not all of which need to be done every time:

+1. update the tarballs in the `distfiles/` directory (usually, the prefix will point to `casper-utils/distfiles`, but check `DISTDIR` in `PREFIX/etc/portage/make.conf` to make sure).
+See earlier sections in this document for where to get `distfiles` content from, then `rsync` from that location to get any files that may have been added:

+        rsync -aP PATH_TO_DISTFILES/ distfiles/

+2. update the Gentoo repo to a known tested snapshot (not any upstream snapshot! upstream moves quickly and we only take updates very rarely).
+The latest tested snapshot is in `jobs/gpref-sys.sh` in the `SNAPSHOT_DATE` variable.
+Note: it is important to do step 1 above, because upstream servers don't store snapshots indefinitely.
+Update to the snapshot given by `YYYYMMDD` date with command:

+        emerge-webrsync -v --keep --revert=YYYYMMDD

+3. update Casper repo (this you want to do as frequently as possible), instructions are below

 To update the casper overlay, which involves rebuilding any packages that have changed (and their downstream dependencies requering a rebuild), enter the overlay directory: